ido/macosx-bash-92-shellshock-patched/README.md

 For completeness, there is additional information about the vulnerability in [US-CERT Alert TA14-268A](https://www.us-cert.gov/ncas/alerts/TA14-268A) and [CERT Vulnerability Note VU#252743](http://www.kb.cert.org/vuls/id/252743).

 There were two proposed patches to CVE-2014-7169: [Chet Ramey's patch](http://www.openwall.com/lists/oss-security/2014/09/25/10) and [Florian Weimer's patch](http://www.openwall.com/lists/oss-security/2014/09/25/13).
 Chet Ramey released bash 3.2.53 in a mailing list post [here](http://seclists.org/oss-sec/2014/q3/734), which was applied to this repository.
 [Florian Weimer's patch](http://www.openwall.com/lists/oss-security/2014/09/25/13) which addresses [CVE-2014-6277](http://lcamtuf.blogspot.com/2014/09/bash-bug-apply-unofficial-patch-now.html) as well was modified and released as the bash 3.2.54 patch, and is applied to this repository.

-Apple has (since I created this repository) released an official patch, referred to as the [OS X bash Update 1.0](http://support.apple.com/kb/DL1769).
-This patch only updates bash to 3.2.53, not 3.2.54 (i.e. Florian's patch), but seems to apply portions of Florian's patch.
-The [updated bash-92.1.2 code](http://opensource.apple.com/tarballs/bash/bash-92.1.2.tar.gz) is also available.
-I've created a branch containing that source code, and will merge it in (and update to 3.2.54) as time permits.
-(Pull requests welcome.)

 Disclaimer
 ----------